Contents

 - The Serengeti Africa ( 2020)

-17. Provide budget and most luxurious accommodation for safari
+17. Provide a budget and the most luxurious accommodation for the safari

 Ngorongoro Conservation Area is well advanced in this category.